drunkfly/retrotoolkit/README.md

 Runtimes
 ========

-Runtimes for various platforms (code in `Sources/Runtime`) are licensed under the MIT license.
+Runtimes for various platforms (located in directory `Sources/Runtimes`) are licensed under the MIT license.

     Copyright (c) 2021 Drunk Fly